Monika Pyrek

 Monika Zofia Pyrek-Rokita (born 11 August 1980) is a retired Polish pole vaulter.

 Born in Gdynia, competing at the 2004 Olympics, she placed fourth with 4.55 metres, just behind another Polish pole vaulter born in Gdynia, Anna Rogowska.
 Monika Pyrek won a silver medal in the 2005 World Championships in Athletics with the result 4.60 m.
 She also won the silver medal at the 2006 European Athletics Championships.

 Monika Pyrek's personal best is 4.82 metres.

-She has won the Polish Championship several times, most recently at the 2007 Polish Athletics Championships in Poznań.
+She won the Polish Championship several times, the last in 2007 in Poznań.

 Medical Condition

 In the interview with Sportowe Fakty, Pyrek revealed that in 2003, she was diagnosed with Hashimoto's thyroiditis.
 She wondered if she was diagnosed sooner, she might have won more medals.

 For her sport achievements, she received: